 Generator Selection

-Generator selection for cruising boats has gotten complicated with all the diesel, gas, inverter, and hybrid options flying around.
-As someone who has owned three different marine generators across two boats and spent way too many hours troubleshooting them in hot engine rooms, I learned everything there is to know about picking the right genset for your cruising life.
+Generator selection for cruising boats has grown more complex with the diesel, gas, inverter, and hybrid options flying around.
+As someone who has owned three different marine generators across two boats and spent way too many hours troubleshooting them in hot engine rooms, I worked through the fundamentals of picking the right genset for your cruising life.
 Today, I will share it all with you.

 A generator on a boat is one of those things you don’t think about much — until it stops working.
 Then it becomes the only thing you think about.
 Air conditioning gone, water maker offline, batteries not charging.
 I had a generator seize up in the Bahamas once during a July heat wave, and the three days it took to get parts shipped in were some of the most uncomfortable of my boating life.
 That experience taught me to take generator selection and maintenance very seriously.